 The question on everyone’s lips is probably which processors offer the best price-per-value, and that’s important to know.
 For regular daily work, both AMD and Intel processors are excellent choices, and entry-level and mainstream AMD Ryzen processors come at similar prices.
 However, things are not as clear regarding performance and high-end models.
 Furthermore, it gets even blurrier when looking at the two generations of processors each company manufactures today.

 Most of Intel’s 13-generation Core processors and AMD’s Ryzen 7000s are on sale these days.
-With Intel, prices seem to have been slashed by about 10%.
-AMD’s processors, however, seem to have even bigger price cuts, some of them going 30% down their initial rates.
+With Intel, prices seem to have been slashed by up to 35%!
+AMD’s processors, however, seem to have even bigger price cuts, some of them going over 40% down their initial rates!

 If you want to build a computer for office work, you might not need or want the best performance.
 It’s possible to find cheap bundles with entry-level Intel Core processors.
 They can run on DDR4, which is more affordable than DDR5.
 When building office computers, the prices you can find now should be a strong factor in your choice between Intel and AMD.